Jean-BaptisteCellier/NLP2024_Hallucination_detection_BiLSTM_CRF/BiLSTM_README.md

   - Hidden dimension: **150**
   - Learning rate: **0.005**
   - Optimizer: **Adam**
-  However, we use 128 as the embedding dimension to reduce the computational effort.
+  However, we often use smaller dimensions to reduce the computational effort.
 - Loss function:
   - Used **negative log-likelihood (CRF loss)** to guide the model during training.
 - Class Imbalance Handling: